Tejas242/ArQiv/docs/overview.md

-# Overview
+# ArQiv Overview

-ArQiv is a state-of-the-art search engine designed specifically for the ArXiv research corpus.
-It leverages efficient data structures and diverse ranking algorithms to deliver rapid and highly relevant search results, even on modest hardware.
+ArQiv is a next-generation search engine tailored for ArXiv papers.
+Its unique blend of optimized data structures and diverse ranking methods makes it both lightning-fast and highly accurate.

-## Key Objectives
+## What Makes ArQiv Stand Out?

-- **Speed:** Achieve near-real-time search performance using an inverted index combined with bitmap-based acceleration.
+- **Speed:** Combines an inverted index with bitmap acceleration for near-real-time responses.
-- **Accuracy:** Provide multiple ranking methods including BM25 and TF-IDF to ensure the most relevant results are returned.
+- **Accuracy:** Integrates traditional (BM25, TF-IDF) and advanced (Fast Vector, optional BERT) ranking.
-- **Scalability:** Employ parallel processing and modular design for handling large datasets.
+- **Scalability:** Built with parallel processing and modular design to handle varying dataset sizes.
-- **Flexibility:** Support advanced, semantic search via optional BERT-based ranking.
+- **Flexibility:** A rich CLI and an interactive Streamlit web app ensure accessibility for all users.

-This document offers a high-level introduction to the project, its core concepts, and the key technologies powering ArQiv.
+ArQiv transforms how researchers discover relevant work in the vast world of ArXiv.

 ---